flaxsearch/flaxcode/src/docs/hacking.rst

 be set).
 The class LogConf_ supports this by rewriting the logging configuration file when its .set_levels() method is invoked.
-Of course once the file has been written LogConfPub_ will ensure that the changes propogate to LogListener_ instances as described above.
+Of course once the file has been written LogConfPub_ will ensure that the changes propagate to LogListener_ instances as described above.

 The class LogClientProcess_ does most of this for you, although subclasses must ensure that ``initialise_logging`` is called in their